 In 2010, DTM Consulting, Inc. completed Channel Migration Zone Mapping for the Ruby River.
 The study analyzed data collected between 1955 and 2009.
 The resultant maps identify t identify the corridor area that stream channel or series of stream channels can be expected to occupy over a given timeframe.
 This tool is useful for landowners, real estate agents, policy makers, city planners, or anyone who is concerned with the effects of potential shifts in the Ruby River’s channel.

-Download a PDF file of the complete maps with accompanying notes Here.
+Download a PDF file of the complete report with accompanying maps here.
 The CMZ Maps break down the Ruby River into four reaches: